 In order for a DUI checkpoint to be legally valid, police need to follow the following four rules:

-- The checkpoint must be clearly visible to approaching traffic from 100 yards away
+- The checkpoint needs to be seen from at least 100 yards away

-- A “stop” sign needs to be positioned near the highway’s centerline that is readable from 50 yards away
+- A “stop” sign needs to be positioned near the highway’s centerline and a driver can read it 50 yards away

 If law enforcement fails to adhere to these rules, the defendant’s DUI charges may be dismissed or reduced.

-If a driver notices warning signs of an upcoming sobriety checkpoint, the driver is allowed to take any legal detour before reaching the checkpoint.
+If a driver notices warning signs of an upcoming sobriety checkpoint, the driver can take any legal detour before reaching the checkpoint.
 However, the driver cannot make an illegal U-turn or an improper term to evade the roadblock.

-As soon as a driver arrives at a roadblock, they are required to stop, answer the officers’ questions, and adhere to their requests.
-Traveling through a DUI checkpoint in Nevada without stopping is a gross misdemeanor, punishable by a maximum jail sentence of one year and a fine of up to $2,000.
-If illegally driving through a checkpoint causes property damage, significant injury or death, it is considered a category B felony which carries a maximum prison sentence of six years and a fine of up to $5,000.
+As soon as a driver encounters at a roadblock, they are required to stop, answer the officers’ questions, and adhere to their requests.
+Traveling through a DUI checkpoint in Nevada without stopping is a gross misdemeanor, which carries by a maximum one-year jail term and a fine of up to $2,000.
+If illegally driving through a checkpoint causes property damage, significant injury or death, it is considered a category B felony which carries a maximum six-year prison term s and a fine not exceeding $5,000.

-If you have been arrested for DUI at a checkpoint in Nevada, contact the Law Offices of Kenneth A. Stover and speak with our Reno criminal defense attorney today.
+If you have been charged with DUI at a checkpoint in Nevada, contact the Law Offices of Kenneth A. Stover and speak with our Reno criminal defense attorney today.